RMI-PACTA/workflow.pacta.dashboard/README.md

 ```

 Very early in the `run_dashboard_workflow` process, the JSON string is validated against a JSON schema (available at `inst/extdata/schema/reportingParameters.json`).
-The key elements tto control behavior of the dashboard outputs (rather than the analysis outputs) are in the `reporting` top-level key.
+The key elements to control behavior of the dashboard outputs (rather than the analysis outputs) are in the `reporting` top-level key.
-The parameter parsing and validation process (`pacta.workflow.utils::parse_raw_params()`) allows for inheretence of default parameters (available in `inst/extdata/parameters/*.json`), and runs a (fast initial) validation of the raw parameter string (against `inst/extdata/schema/rawParameters.json`).
+The parameter parsing and validation process (`pacta.workflow.utils::parse_raw_params()`) allows for inheritance of default parameters (available in `inst/extdata/parameters/*.json`), and runs a (fast initial) validation of the raw parameter string (against `inst/extdata/schema/rawParameters.json`).